Germany faces grim COVID milestone with leadership in flux

 “Often the focus is on things that will drive voting, rather than unpopular decisions,” said Catherine Smallwood, a coronavirus expert at the World Health Organization’s office for Europe.

-“That can contribute to the virus spreading if measures and decision-making are not taken in a timely and … concrete manner as they as they have to be,” Smallwood said in a recent interview.
+“That can contribute to the virus spreading if measures and decision-making are not taken in a timely and … concrete manner as they have to be,” Smallwood said in a recent interview.

 Germany’s disease control agency on reported a record 66,884 newly confirmed cases Wednesday, and 335 deaths.
 The total death toll from COVID-19 stood at 99,768 since the start of the pandemic, the Robert Koch Institute said.
 German weekly Die Zeit, which conducts its own count based on local health authority figures, said the 100,000 threshold had already been passed.